ydb-platform/ydb/ydb/docs/en/core/best_practices/cdc.md

 In real-world use cases, enabling CDC has virtually no impact on the query execution time (whatever the mode), since almost all data required for making records is stored in the cache , while the records themselves are sent to a topic asynchronously.
 However, record delivery background activity slightly (by 1% to 10%) increases CPU utilization.

-In addition, a changefeed is currently stored to a topic which has limited elasticity.
-This means that if the table partitioning scheme changes significantly, there arises an imbalance between the table partitions and topic partitions.
-This imbalance may also increase the time it takes to execute queries or lead to additional overheads for storing a changefeed.
+When creating a changefeed for a table, the number of partitions of its storage (topic) is determined based on the current number of table partitions.
+If the number of source table partitions changes significantly (for example, after uploading a large amount of data or as a result of intensive accesses), an imbalance occurs between the table partitions and the topic partitions.
+This imbalance can also result in longer execution time for queries to modify data in the table or in unnecessary storage overheads for the changefeed.
+You can recreate the changefeed to correct the imbalance.

 ## Load testing {#workload}